ese-unibe-ch/ese2011-team4/README.md

 ## How to run __CalPal__?
 Since __CalPal__ runs with the play! framework (see link below), you have to run this application via command-lines.
 So you have to open up the os specific prompt and switch to the folder, where the application is in (e.g. if your folder is `C:\Users\Username\CalPal` you type in `cd users/username/CalPal`).

+To run __CalPal__ correctly, you need some additional files.
+But don't worry.
+They can be automatically downloaded by typing the following command: play dependencies calendar.
 Now you can run the application with the following command: play run calendar.
 There should be a tex like this:

 ------------------------------------------------------------------------------------------------